DanielMaritim/react-element/README.md

 My first React repository showing a React element

 So whats a React element?
+React element is the smallest building block of a React app

 A React Element is what gets returned from components.
 It's an object that virtually describes the DOM node that a component represents